 Conclusions:

-Preliminary data from the PiSARRO phase Ib study indicate that APR-246 can be combined with chemotherapy at relevant doses.
+Preliminary data from the PiSARRO phase Ib study indicate that APR-246 can be combined with carboplatin and PLD at relevant doses.

-A possible potentiation of the chemotherapy related hematological side effects cannot be ruled out at this stage.
+A possible increase of the chemotherapy related hematological side effects cannot be ruled out at this stage.

 The preliminary efficacy data indicate that APR-246 in combination with chemotherapy has activity in patients with PFI 6-12 mo as well as with PFI 12-24 mo.

-APR-246 in combination with chemotherapy has an encouraging safety and activity profile, supporting continuation of the study in Phase II as soon as the dose has been established.
+APR-246 in combination with chemotherapy has an encouraging safety and activity profile, supporting continuation of the study in Phase II as soon as the recommended dose for phase II has been established.

 References: